NBC Execs Are Reportedly Looking To Bump Back Megyn Kelly’s ‘Today’ Time Slot And Move Up Kathie Lee And Hoda

 Could there be another shakeup coming to NBC’s morning lineup in the weeks ahead?

 As the Inquisitr reported a few months ago, Megyn Kelly’s hour of the Today Show has been struggling for some time now in both the ratings and the audience department.
-While other shows like Live with Kelly and Ryan and The Rachel Ray Show have six month long waitlists to attend a taping of their shows, Megyn Kelly has been unable to filling a 150 person studio audience on a daily basis.
+While other shows like Live with Kelly and Ryan and The Rachel Ray Show have six month long waitlists to attend a taping of their shows, Megyn Kelly has been unable to fill a 150 person studio audience on a daily basis.

 Not only that, but the Inquisitr also reported that the former Fox News host has seen her ratings slowly declining since her show began, falling as much as 32 percent at one time.
 And now that Hoda has taken Matt Lauer’s spot on the Today Show, there are rumblings that Kelly’s hour of the Today Show could be bumped back from 9 a.m. to 10 a.m.